panosoft/chronicle/README.md

   });
 ```

-Then, using a renderer like [PrinceXML](http://www.princexml.com/) that supports [CSS Paged Media](https://drafts.csswg.org/css-page-3/), you can take the report HTML and render it as a paginated PDF complete with repeating page headers and footers, page numbers, etc.!
+Then, using a renderer like [PrinceXML](http://www.princexml.com/) that supports [CSS Paged Media](https://drafts.csswg.org/css-page-3/), you can take the report HTML and render it as a paginated PDF, complete with repeating page headers and footers, page numbers, etc.!

 If [PrinceXML](http://www.princexml.com/) is installed, we can use the command line: